linzhiqiu/t2v_metrics/README.md

 ## News

-- [2024/08/13] 🔥 **VQAScore** is highlighted in Google's [Imagen3 report](https://arxiv.org/abs/2408.07009) as the strongest replacement of CLIPScore for automated evaluation! **GenAI-Bench** was chosen as one of the key benchmark to showcase Imagen3's superior prompt-image alignment.
+- [2024/08/13] 🔥 **VQAScore** is highlighted in Google's [Imagen3 report](https://arxiv.org/abs/2408.07009) as the strongest replacement of CLIPScore for automated evaluation! **GenAI-Bench** was chosen as one of the key benchmarks to showcase Imagen3's superior prompt-image alignment.
 Kudos to Google for this achievement! [[Paper](https://arxiv.org/abs/2408.07009)]
 - [2024/07/01] 🔥 **VQAScore** has been accepted to ECCV 2024!
 - [2024/06/20] 🔥 **GenAI-Bench** won Best Short Paper at the CVPR'24 SynData Workshop! [[Workshop Site](https://syndata4cv.github.io/)].